neatnik/terminal.land/docs/index.md

 ## What is Terminal Land?

 Terminal Land is a multiplayer interactive fiction game that you can play in your browser.
-Everything takes place with text: you type commands to do things, and then read the results of your actions (and other people’s actions, too).
+Everything happens in text: you type commands to do things, and then read the results of your actions (and other people’s actions, too).
 The graphics engine is one of the most sophisticated of its kind, powered entirely within your own imagination.

 ## Guide Contents

 * Check out the [Command Reference](commands.md) for a full list of commands
 * View the [FAQ](faq.md), which answers questions that you probably even’t think to ask

+## Also

+Be sure to check out the [Compendium](https://compendium.terminal.land), where you can explore the people, places, and things within the game.